County: Alberta

 A county in Alberta used to be a type of designation in a single-tier municipal system; but this was nominally changed to "municipal district" under the Municipal Government Act, when the County Act was repealed in the mid-1990s.
 However, at the time the new "municipal districts" were also permitted to retain the usage of county in their official names.

 As a result, in Alberta, the term county is synonymous with the term municipal district – it is not its own incorporated municipal status that is different from that of a municipal district.
 As such, Alberta Municipal Affairs provides municipal districts with the opportunity to change to a county in their official names, but some have chosen to hold out with the municipal district title.
-The vast majority of "municipal districts" in Alberta are named as counties.
+The vast majority of "municipal districts" in Alberta are branded as counties.

 British Columbia

 British Columbia has counties for the purposes of its justice system but otherwise they hold no governmental function.
 For the provision of all other governmental services, the province is divided into regional districts that form the upper tier, which are further subdivided into local municipalities that are partly autonomous, and unincorporated electoral areas that are governed directly by the regional districts.